Symptoms of a ruptured disc and treatment options

 - Severe deep muscle pain

 - Loss of bladder or bowel control, which indicates a medical emergency requiring immediate medical attention

-If you’re experiencing any symptoms of a ruptured disc, consult with your doctor.
+If you’re experiencing any symptoms of a ruptured disc, consult with your physician.
 He or she can determine the cause of your suffering, and prescribe a treatment plan including over-the-counter medication and physical therapy.